ellipsesynergie/api-response/README.md

         //Try to get the book
         $book = Book::find($id):

-        //Book not fonud sorry !
+        //Book not found sorry !
         if(!$book){
             return Response::api()->errorNotFound('Book Not Found');
         }